Southern Fried Catfish Recipe

 Make sure your catfish has been cleaned and dried.
 Generously season your catfish on both sides with the seasoning mixture.

-Step 3: Making the Seasoned Batter
+Step 3: Making the Seasoned Coating

 Seasoned Flour for Southern Fried Catfish